tendermint/tendermint/spec/p2p/p2p-top-level.md

 - Protocol logic (controlling the local state of the protocols and deciding what messages to send to others, e.g., the rules we find in the arXiv paper)

 - Communication.
-Message exchange with other nodes (Gossip)
+Implement the communication abstractions needed by the protocol on top of the p2p system (e.g., Gossip)
 > perhaps we should clarify nomenclature: the Consensus gossip service actually is not implemented by a gossip algorithm but a peer-to-peer system

 Tendermint (as many classic BFT algorithms) have an all-to-all communication pattern (e.g., every validator sends a `precommit` to every other full node).
 Naive implementations, e.g., maintaining a channel between each of the *N* validators is not scaling to the system sizes of typical Cosmos blockchains (e.g., N = 200 validator nodes + seed nodes + sentry nodes + other full nodes).
 There is the fundamental necessity to restrict the communication.
 There is another explicit requirement which is called "deployment flexibility", which means that we do not want to impose a completely-connected network (also for safety concerns).